Introduction to Deferred Revenue

 Why is Deferred Revenue Considered Liability?

 It is an advance payment that a firm receives for the services or products it will deliver.
-It is recorded under the liabilities account on the balance sheet.
-As the payment is received in advance, the firm has an obligation toward the customer to deliver the required goods or services.
+The firm has an obligation to the customer to deliver the required goods or services, so it records the receipt of payment in advance under the liabilities account on the balance sheet.

-There is a possibility that the firm may not be able to deliver the required goods or services in a prescribed time; hence the advance payment received from a customer is recognized as a liability.
+The firm may not be able to deliver the required goods or services in a prescribed time; hence, it recognizes the advance payment received from a customer as a liability.
 There could also be a possibility that the customer may cancel the order; in such a case, the firm will have to repay the customer as per the signed agreement.

 Deferred Revenue Journal Entry

-ABC Inc. receives a $3,600 payment in advance on 01’April, 2019 from a customer for an annual magazine subscription.
-Once payment is received, a debit entry is recorded to the cash and cash equivalent account, and a credit entry is registered to the deferred revenue account for $3,600.
+ABC Inc. received a $3,600 payment in advance on 01’April, 2019 from a customer for an annual magazine subscription.
+Upon receiving payment, the company records a debit entry in the cash and cash equivalent account and registers a credit entry in the deferred revenue account for $3,600.

 Each month, ABC Inc supplies the magazine to its buyer and recognizes generated revenue.
-At the end of each month, a debit entry is recorded to the deferred revenue account, and a credit entry is registered to the sales revenue account for $300.
+At the end of each month, we record a debit entry of $300 to the deferred revenue account and register a credit entry of $300 to the sales revenue account.

 Date | Account | Notes | Debit | Credit |